sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

 Reach out to Sezzle with the applicable issue description(s) from above, the website URL and a screenshot of the issue or a sample URL of the product page experiencing the issue, and any additional notes regarding the issue.
 Including the "Reason" description is not necessary, but you may include it if you know which is causing the issue.

 ### <a id="issue-14"></a>Issue 14: I am getting an error message when trying to log in to the Chrome Extension.
-Reach out to Sezzle with the error message, the website URL, and the email address you used to sign in.
+Reach out to Sezzle with the error message, the website URL, and the email address you used to sign into the Merchant Dashboard.

 ### <a id="issue-15"></a>Issue 15: I am getting an error message when trying to save my widget settings.
 Reach out to Sezzle with the website URL and a screenshot of the error message.